neuefische/wd-flipped-classroom-curriculum/sessions/js-functions-2/js-functions-2.md

    	return input1;
    };
    ```
-2. implicit return statements: If the function only returns an expression, the curly brackets and
+2. implicit return statements: If the function only of a return statement, the curly brackets and
    the return keyword can be omitted:
    ```js
    const myFunction = (input1, input2) => {